Bank of Baroda Introduces the BOB Parivar Account for Savings and Current Accounts | www.lokmattimes.com

 Bank of Baroda Introduces the BOB Parivar Account for Savings and Current Accounts

-PNN Mumbai (Maharashtra) [India], December 6: Bank of Baroda (Bank), one of India's leading public sector banks, announced the ...
+Mumbai (Maharashtra) [India], December 7: Bank of Baroda (Bank), one of India's leading public sector banks, announced the introduction ...

 Further, it gives each family member access to an array of benefits during the festive period due to the overall enhanced relationship.
 The BOB Parivar facility is open to both new and existing customers.